Machu Picchu, Cusco, Titicaca, Nazca, Lima, Paracas, Arequipa & Colca

-Cusco, (also spelled Cuzco or Qosqo), endures as one of the undisputed highlights of South America, an unforgettable vacation destination.
+Cusco, (also spelled Cuzco or Qosqo), endures as one of the undisputed highlights of South America, an unforgettable vacation destination in 2024.
 According to Inca mythology, the two mile-high Spanish Colonial city sprung from the naval of the earth.
 Book your Cusco tours today!

 While most visitors head straight from Cusco to Machu Picchu, the city itself offers a cornucopia of fascinating attractions and activities.

-There are also dozens of round trips from Cusco, including day trips to Inca and pre-Inca archaeological sites.
+There are also dozens of round trips from Cusco.
+Choose among several day trips to Inca and pre-Inca archaeological sites.
 Or you can opt for one of the multi-day hikes with camping in verdant valleys and along the slopes of majestic mountains that are still venerated in the local culture as Apu deities.

 The historic center of Cusco, declared a World Heritage Site by UNESCO in 1983, stands at an altitude of 11,175 feet (3406 meters) above sea level.
 The foundations of the buildings are a mix of original Inca stonework, mortarless masonry undertaken by native craftsmen just after the Spanish Conquest and colonial architecture.